|

 capital is where all the main publishing

-and magazine publishers are.
-And on top of
+publishers are and on top of that, London

-to London to get my career going.
-I lived
+I'd moved to London to get my career

-there on and off for three - fours years
+going.
+I lived there on and off for three

-before I decided I'd had enough and moved
+or fours years before I decided I'd had

 always been on my agenda to write novels